Narcissistic Personality Disorder = a Bad Case of False Pride

 They are mad at you – so what?
 How many times has that happened before?
 You need to stop letting that control you and instead locate your own source of internal happiness and use magic invisible scissors to cut the cords linking you to worrying about them and instead get on with your day.

-So yes this will cause the pressure to build and if you’re in a relationship that is volatile already you will need to have child protection services or the police on hand for back up – or else a shelter arranged for you to leave to when their tantrums start again.
+So yes this will cause the pressure to build.
+If you’re in a relationship that is already volatile – you will need to have child protection services or the police on hand for back up – or else a shelter arranged for you to leave to when their tantrums start again.

 I know that this is hard but it is about you facing your own pride in the fact that you cannot make this better unless you admit that there is a problem and that you can’t deal with this on your own.